Home » Courses of Instruction » A.S. in Radiologic Technology (Track B) Course Descriptions

 Prerequisites: None

-This course gives students the math skills that provide a foundation for more advanced courses.
+This course provides students with the math skills that form a foundation for more advanced courses.
 Students will explore writing and solving linear and nonlinear equations, powers and exponents, quadratic equations, polynomials and factoring, graphing, and solving linear inequalities and functions.
-This is a General Education course.
+This is a General Education Course.

 GE 201 - Introduction to Sociology